SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 * Serial: Allows us to use the Serial interface to communicate with the board.

-### Network Form and Join
+#### Network Form and Join

 * Scan Dispatch: This plugin allows there to be multiple consumers of the stack 802.15.4 scan results.

 #### Printing

-* EmberMinimalPrintf: Allows us to use debug printing to console in our application.
+* Ember Minimal Printf: Allows us to use debug printing to console in our application.

 #### RAIL